puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_compare_config/readme.md

 }
 ```

-If the RPC input does not contain the target nodes and there weren't any
+If the RPC input does not contain the target nodes and there are no
-touched nodes, the request will result in an error.
+touched nodes, the request results in an error.

 ### Failed Example